AerWyn81/HeadBlocks/docs/config/config.md

   hologramParticlePlayerViewDistance: 16
 ```

 This section affects the internal timer of the plugin.
-You can modify these values to improve the performance but it may affect the plugin's operation.
+You can modify these values to improve the performance, but it may affect the plugin's operation.
 - delay: in ticks when plugin will check for player around a head
 - hologramParticlePlayerViewDistance: view distance for hologram and particles displayed to the player